 Rashid did not need a dashboard.
-He needed a digital warehouse with the same dignity as the one his grandfather built in 1962.
+He needed a digital warehouse with the same dignity as the one his grandfather built in 1962, and a quiet door for the next buyer in Copenhagen to find.

 A concept build.